ivoklimsa/DockerVSB/lab-2/README.md

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
     ```

-17. Check to see if table created previously table still exists
+17. Check to see if the table created previously still exists

     ```
     mysql> connect sample;